|

 before the deadline.

 - Review Your Work: Ensure your work is complete.
 Missing pages or answers will result in lost points.
+Review the assignment instructions to make sure you have provided complete answers.

 - Follow Due Dates: Assignments are typically due two weeks after distribution, but refer to the syllabus calendar for specific dates.